Beekeeping: Doing A Walk-Away Hive Split

 A hive split is where you take a vibrant, healthy hive and split it in half, essentially giving you two hives where there was once just one.
 As with anything in beekeeping, there are many ways to accomplish a split.

-Some people do a Frame-Swap Split, They’ll take out an empty box & from a healthy hive they’ll transfer 2 frames of honey, 2 frames of brood and a frame of eggs, leaving the other 5 frames empty for expansion.
+Frame-Swap Split, Into an empty box & from a healthy hive transfer 2 frames of honey, 2 frames of brood and a frame of eggs, leaving the other 5 frames empty for expansion.

 The frames pulled from the existing hive will be replaced with empty frames – also for expansion.